-4. At the rear of the tank, disconnect the fuel vent line 3 and the fuel pump electrical connector 4.
+10. At rear of tank, disconnect the fuel vent line (6).

-On models equipped with an EVAP system, remove the EVAP vent line located above EVAP canister on the right-hand side of the fuel tank.

-- 5. Remove fuel tank fastener (5). - Lift rear of tank upward and pull rearward to remove.
-Place the fuel tank in a secure location with a drain pan positioned to catch any fuel that may leak or drip from disconnected hoses or fittings.
+- 11. On models equipped with an EVAP system, remove the EVAP vent line located above the EVAP canister on the right hand side of the fuel tank $(\bar{I})$ . - 12.
+Remove fuel tank fastener (8). - 13.
+Lift rear of tank upward and pull rearward to remove.
+Place the fuel tank in a secure location with a drain pan to catch any fuel than may leak or drip from disconnected hoses or fittings.